nuxnik/docusaurus-wkhtmltopdf/README.md

 ## Standard Usage

-If you would prefer to skip installation of node, wkhtmltopdf and ghostscript on your machine see [Docker Installation](#docker-usage)

 Before getting started, install [Wkhtmltopdf](https://wkhtmltopdf.org).
 [Ghostscript](https://www.ghostscript.com/) is optional.
+If you prefer to skip installation of node, wkhtmltopdf and ghostscript on your machine see [Docker Usage](#docker-usage) below.

-Run the following commands to generate the PDF:
+Here are a few examples of this software in action.
+Run the following commands to generate your PDFs:

 ```bash
 # Genrate PDF from specific site under `docs` scope